vorostamas/smarthome/docs/services.md

 The following are the services that run automatically during startup.

 ## The HomeBridge Service
-The homebridge.service in `/etc/systemd/system/` folder, and the contents are:
+The homebridge.service is in `/etc/systemd/system/` folder, and the contents are:

 ```
 [Unit]